7 Essential Fall Prevention Tips for Seniors at Home

 - Electrical cords

-Make sure all areas of the home are well lit, especially:
+Make sure all areas of the home are well lit, especially places used at night.

 - Hallways